9 Downing Street: History

 The building was previously part of the more famous 10 Downing Street, which has been the official residence of the First Lord of the Treasury since 1732.
-This is normally the Prime Minister of the United Kingdom.
+This is normally the prime minister of the United Kingdom.
 Many internal refurbishments over the years have altered the interior of 10 Downing Street, 11 Downing Street and 12 Downing Street to the point that they are all part of a single complex.
-It was part of a reorganisation in 2001 that the number 9 address was created.
+It was as part of a reorganisation in 2001 that the number 9 address was created.

 The Judicial Committee of the Privy Council was based at 9 Downing Street until August 2009, when it moved to Middlesex Guildhall with the Supreme Court of the United Kingdom.
 It subsequently housed the offices of the Chief Whip, though their official address remained No. 12.
 From 2016 until 2020 the building was used to house the Department for Exiting the European Union.

 In January 2020, the government began hosting lobby briefings at 9 Downing Street instead of the traditional location in the House of Commons.
 The move was criticised by journalists.
 That year the building began undergoing a £2.6-million refurbishment in preparation for televised press briefings to be held.

-The Downing Street Press Briefing Room is located in No. 9; the first press conferences were held by Boris Johnson in March 2021.
+The Downing Street Press Briefing Room is located in No. 9; the first press conferences were held there by Boris Johnson in March 2021.